Ladivcr/Sistemas-Distribuidos/README.md

 **Note:** If you don't have credencials from Twitter, you will need to create a development account on [Twitter](https://developer.twitter.com/) :+1:

-**Extra Note:** You need to change some paths in the code, because the paths are paths in my personal computer.
 ## to view the page

 * Open a terminal